ejangi/ziplock/docs/technical.md

 **ALL TECHNICAL DOCUMENTATION MUST BE PLACED IN THE `docs/technical/` DIRECTORY.**

-ZipLock uses a unified FFI-based architecture where all platform implementations communicate directly with a shared core library.
-This approach provides consistent functionality across all platforms while eliminating the complexity of separate backend services.
+ZipLock uses a unified hybrid architecture with adaptive runtime strategy where all platform implementations communicate through a shared hybrid FFI layer that intelligently adapts to both platform capabilities and runtime contexts.
+This approach provides consistent functionality across all platforms with platform and runtime-specific optimizations: mobile platforms handle file operations externally, desktop platforms use integrated filesystem operations when safe, and async contexts automatically fallback to external file operations to prevent runtime conflicts.

 Do not place technical documentation in the root `docs/` directory or other locations.
 The `docs/technical/` directory is the designated location for all technical content to maintain organization and discoverability.